usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/templating/appliance-installprofile.rst

 * ``Licenses``: default is “accept licenses during installation”
 * ``Time Zone``: default is “set automatically to London”
 * ``Welcome Message``
-* ``Services``: Firewall is set to Off by default.
+* ``Services``: Firewall is set to "Off" by default.
 This parameter allows you to activate or deactivate the firewall present in the filesystem when launching the appliance (regardless of whether the firewall is iptables or other).

 .. _appliance-install-profile-users-groups: